unraid/docs/docs/unraid-os/manual/security.md

 #### Support

-WireGuard is a new feature in Unraid so the forum is the place to get the ask questions and get the most up-to-date information on using WireGuard with Unraid.
+WireGuard is a new feature in Unraid so the forum is the place to ask questions and get the most up-to-date information on using WireGuard with Unraid.
 The threads most likely to be of interest are:

 - [forum